Doctor of Applied Intercultural Studies

 Project Course (4 credits)

-MCS 999 Project Development
+MCC 999 Project Development

 Upon the completion, acceptance and successful oral defense of a written major applied project which integrates theory and praxis and makes a scholarly contribution to the practice of intercultural ministry, four credits will be recorded on the transcript.
 All participants working on the project phase will maintain a continued registration in the program.